auutuumn0017/auutuumn0017.github.io/README.md

 layout: default
 ---

-# Welcome to Ai Yang's Homepage! 👋
+# Welcome to Yang Ai's Homepage! 👋

 Hi!
-My name is Ai Yang (艾洋).
+My name is Yang Ai (艾洋).
 I am an undergraduate student majoring in Data Science and Big Data Technology at **Hebei University of Technology** (a "211" and "Double First-Class" university).

 My research interests mainly lie in **Artificial Intelligence**, specifically focusing on **Graph Neural Networks (GNN)** and **Computer Vision (CV)** for industrial and medical applications.